tomice/tomice.github.io/_posts/2025-04-27-undefined-behavior-vs-expected-behavior.md

 the spec reads.
 Many GCC devs claim that
 [type punning via unions is undefined](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118141#c13).
 There's also no such thing as truly historical behavior in the spec.
-However, there are certain things programmers rely on to be valid, even if they aren't well-defined.
-This is one of those cases where I think the compiler team might want to re-evaluate their decision, or at the very least present a solid argument as to why they are breaking away from a historical behavior that many of us have come to rely on, even if it was considered UB.
+However, there are certain assumptions programmers rely on to be valid, for better or for worse, even if they aren't well-defined.
+I really do believe this is one of those cases where I think the compiler team might want to re-evaluate their decision on making this flag-defined behavior instead of default behavior, or at the very least present a solid argument as to why they are shifting away from a historical behavior that many of us have come to rely on, even if it was considered UB.

 ## Further Reading